 This will open a window in where you can browse to the correct data source (CSV file).
 There are four available which can be found in C:Program FilesinFlow InventoryCustomDocument.

 Depending on what information you want available you’ll choose your file, please see below for a short description of each file, which should help give you an idea of which one you might want to link to:

--Sample_Purchasing_PurchaseOrderLines.CSV: all the available tags from a purchase order including items, vendor pricing, purchase order info etc. You would use this if you were creating your own purchasing invoice.
+- Sample_Purchasing_PurchaseOrder.CSV: all the available tags from a purchase order including items, vendor pricing, purchase order info etc. Use this if you are creating your own purchasing invoice.

--Sample_Purchasing_SingleDocument.CSV: only order level information like your vendor’s address, no items or itemized details.
-You might use this if you wanted to have inFlow address your envelopes for sending out your purchase orders.
+- Sample_Purchasing_SingleDocument.CSV: only order level information like your vendor’s address, no items or itemized details.
+Use this if you want to have inFlow address your envelopes for sending out your purchase orders.

--Sample_Sales_SingleDocument.CSV: order level information like your customer’s address, no itemized information.
-You might use this if you wanted to have inFlow address your envelopes for sending out your invoices.
+- Sample_Sales_SingleDocument.CSV: order level information like your customer’s address, no itemized information.
+Use this if you want to have inFlow address your envelopes for sending out your invoices.